AMichalMurawski/switch_day-light/tasks.md

+TO DO:

-- change cursor with drag
+- change the cursor during movement
+- global function for checking inputted properties